 Multi-Family Housing construction is a City priority.
 Therefore, in targeted areas, new multi-family housing projects: condos, apartments, student housing, and townhomes can qualify for a significant property tax exemption.
 The Improvement value of the new housing can be exempt from property tax for 8 or 12 years.
-For example, a 25-unit project can save approximately $300,000 in property tax over 8 years or $450,000 over 12 years for more info and an application.
+For example, a 25-unit project can save approximately $300,000 in property tax over 8 years or $450,000 over 12 years.
+Learn more about this incentive and file an application.

 Historic Preservation has several government-sponsored incentives available to owners of designated historic properties (commercial and residential) in Spokane City.
 These incentives are very robust and range from federal tax credits to façade grants.
 Visit Spokane's Historic Preservation webpage for more info on Investment Tax Credit, Special Valuation, Historic Preservation Façade Improvement Grant Facade/Conservation Easement, Conditional Use Permit, and Building Code Relief.